Cocycles of nilpotent quotients of free groups: Abstract

-\baselineskip=12pt We focus on the cohomology of the $k$-th nilpotent quotient of the free group, $F/F_k$.
-This paper describes all the group 2-, 3-cocycles in terms of Massey products, and gives expressions for some of the 3-cocycles.
-We also give simple proofs of some of the results on Milnor invariants and the Johnson-Morita homomorphisms.
+We focus on the cohomology of the $k$-th nilpotent quotient of the free group, $F/F_k$.
+This paper describes all the group 2-, 3-cocycles in terms of Massey product, and gives expressions for some of the 3-cocycles.
+We also give simple proofs of some of the results on Milnor invariant and the Johnson-Morita homomorphisms.

 \baselineskip=15.5pt